AlexKolonitsky/mifort-dev/Articles/Storages/Nastya_DynamoDB.md

 | Local  | Coincide with partition key of table  | Has various sort key of table  |Until 5 indexes|Scan|
 | Global    |Can differ from partition key of table  | Can differ from sort key of table  |Until 5 indexes|Query and Scan|

 Attributes will appear in indexes only if they are in the table (so, their amount is less in comparison with other attributes).
-Thanks to this fact queries facing the index have a very high ** efficiency **.
+Thanks to this fact queries facing the index have a very high **efficiency**.

-Local index consumes allotted resources as the part of connected table.
-It allows execute elements by elements, that have equal partition key value, but different sort key.
+Local index consumes allotted resources as a part of connected table.
+It allows to execute element that have equal partition key value, but different sort key one by one.

 It is a good possibility to tune throughput capacity of global indexes independently between tables.
 And you should take into consideration this idea, cause it helps to reallocate the load of table.